ml-tooling/ml-hub/README.md

         <td>Start the Jupyterhub proxy process separately (The hub should not start the proxy itself, which can be configured via the Jupyterhub config file.
 This option is built-in to work with [zero-to-mlhub-k8s](https://github.com/ml-tooling/zero-to-mlhub-k8s), where the image is also used as the CHP image.</td>
         <td>false</td>
     </tr>
 </table>

+#### Jupyterhub Config

+Jupyterhub itself is configured via a `config.py` file.
+In case of MLHub, a default config file is stored under `/resources/jupyterhub_config.py`.
+If you want to override settings or set extra ones, you can put another config file under `/resources/jupyterhub_user_config.py`.
+Following settings should probably not be overriden:
+- `c.Spawner.environment` - we set default variables there.
+Instead of overriding it, you can add extra variables to the existing dict, e.g. via `c.Spawner.environment["myvar"] = "myvalue"`.
+- `c.DockerSpawner.prefix` and `c.DockerSpawner.name_template` - if you change those, check whether your SSH environment variables permit those names a target.
+Also, think about setting `c.Authenticator.username_pattern` to prevent a user having a username that is also a valid container name.
+- If you override ip and port connection settings, make sure to use Docker images that can handle those.

 ### Enable SSL/HTTPS

 MLHub will automatically start with HTTPS.
-If you don't provide a certificate, it will generate one on startup.
+If you don't provide a certificate, it will generate one during startup.
 This is to make routing SSH connections possible as we use nginx to handle HTTPS & SSH on the same port.

 <details>
 <summary>Details (click to expand...)</summary>